-This project centres on investing in growing deciduous fruit commercially in Lesotho and packaging the produce for export to neighbouring markets in the SADC region.
+This project centres oninvesting in growing deciduous fruit commercially in Lesotho and packaging the produce for export to neighbouring markets in the SADC region.

-Mahobong area in the Leribe region of north west Lesotho, but other parts of the country are also suitable thanks to the favourable topography and climate.
+Deciduous fruit is already grown in the Mahobong area in the Leribe region of north west Lesotho, but other parts of the country are also suitable thanks to the favourable topography and climate.